 Other treatments include

-lasers, night splints, , and ultrasound shockwave therapy.
+lasers, night splints, , ultrasound steroid injections, and shockwave therapy.
 But there's not much evidence that these treatments really work for heel pain.
 Treatments for heel pain

 Treatments that are likely to work

 For references related to Heel pain click

 This information does not replace medical advice.
 If you are concerned you might have a medical problem please ask your Boots pharmacy team in your local Boots store, or see your doctor.

 © BMJ Publishing Group Limited ("BMJ Group") 2009-2013.
 All rights reserved.